rytilahti/python-miio/README.md

 ### Automatic discovery (does not work on all devices and firmware versions)

 The automatic discovery works only before the device has been connected over the app to your local wifi.
-In order to fetch the token, reset the device, connect to its the network its announcing (e.g. rockrobo-XXXX for the vacuum) and run the following command:
+In order to fetch the token, reset the device, connect to the network it's announcing (e.g. rockrobo-XXXX for the vacuum) and run the following command:

 ```